Fusion-Data-Company/Bristol-Development-AI-Platform/replit.md

 # Bristol Site Intelligence Platform

 ## Overview
-The Bristol Site Intelligence Platform is an enterprise-grade, AI-powered real estate development analysis tool designed for multifamily development opportunities within Sunbelt markets.
+The Bristol Site Intelligence Platform is an enterprise-grade, AI-powered real estate development analysis tool for multifamily opportunities in Sunbelt markets.
 It provides comprehensive site analytics, interactive mapping, a proprietary 100-point Bristol scoring methodology, and real-time market intelligence.
-A key feature is the integrated AI assistant, Bristol A.I.
-Elite v5.0, which functions as a Fortune 500-grade always-on "boss agent" for advanced deal analysis.
-The platform aims to provide institutional-quality real estate analysis capabilities, supporting decisions related to IRR, NPV, cap rates, and LP/GP structures.
+The platform integrates Bristol A.I.
+Elite v5.0, an AI assistant for advanced deal analysis.
+Its purpose is to deliver institutional-quality real estate analysis capabilities, supporting decisions related to IRR, NPV, cap rates, and LP/GP structures, with a vision to provide a Fortune 500-grade "boss agent" for developers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.